Nancy Kerrigan Has Meltdown, Threatens To Quit ‘DWTS’ Already

 “Nancy is absolutely impossible to work with.
 She is whining and has become really argumentative with her partner.
 The stress of the competition, as well as her public persona, is really getting to her.
 Nancy is not giving this her all.
 She is acting like she doesn’t want to continue.
 No one thinks that she will last very long, because she is acting like she wants to be eliminated now.”

 It has also been revealed that Nancy Kerrigan is doing the show with an injury.
-The source said that she will need to have surgery as soon as the show is over for a spinal injury.
+The source said that she will need to have surgery for a spinal injury as soon as the show is over.
 That is going to make things really hard for her on the show.
 If Nancy wanted to quit the competition, she could use that as a reason to call it quits.
-With her scores, Nancy was in 4th place last night, so it looks like she will be sticking around for a while if based on scores and votes.
+With her scores, Nancy was in 4th place last night, so it looks like she will be sticking around for a while based on scores and votes.
 Nancy Kerrigan would have to decide to call it quits to be leaving anytime soon.

 People are screaming after Nancy Kerrigan was told to “break a leg" on DWTS https://t.co/xAvlK33LqA pic.twitter.com/0BrBgcmcXA